HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/cleanup_wcm.md

 ## Published projects

 While there is no out-of-the-box tool to delete published projects, you can use [WCM API](https://help.hcl-software.com/digital-experience/8.5/dev/javadoc/vrm/850/api_docs/com/ibm/workplace/wcm/api/Workspace.html){target="_blank"} to delete published projects.

-In the WCM Authoring portlet, Project View All Published projects can be displayed and deleted.
+Another option is to delete them through the WCM Authoring portlet.
+Go to **Project > Published** to display all published projects.
+Select the projects for deletion and click **Delete Project**.

 You can also configure a utility to run in the background to delete published projects.
 For more information, see [Configuring Web content cleanup tasks](../manage_content/wcm_configuration/wcm_adm_tools/wcm_config_clean_tasks.md).